 Pan of discovery:

 Out of high school, I did what a lot of kids from Detroit do…work in a factory.
 It was a small factory and I worked on a mind-numbing production machine called a broacher.
-It made to flat sides on the end of metal shaft, a shaft that would eventually end up in car brake system.
+It made two flat sides on the end of metal shaft, a shaft that would eventually end up in car brake system.
 It was tedious to distraction, but the pay was good.
-I sat before large machine placing the shafts in a chuck holder so that two large blades could come down and score the ends.
-Next, I removed the broached part and repeat the process.
+I sat before a large machine placing the shafts in a chuck holder so that two large blades could come down and score the ends.
+Next, I removed the broached part and repeated the process.
 Over and over again.
 Thousands of times a day.
 It was long (maybe ten minutes) before I could do this with my eyes closed.
 So, as I sat there hour-after-hour, my hands covered in the constant flow of yellow coolant (which ravaged my hands but protected the parts for scorching), I used to daydream.
 Daydream a lot.
 Sometimes about a girl.
 Sometimes about cars.
 But mostly about…a mystical place I called Palzin-Darus.
 Sitting on a shelf just in front of where I sat was a pan of the raw metal shafts.
 I would grab raw parts with first my right hand then my left hand, slap them, one-by-one into the broaching machine and have my finished parts to drop into another pan.
 One day, I noticed that by alternating left hand, right hand, that I had created a center mount of parts in the pan.
 Now, to most normal people, this fact would go unnoticed.
-Would be nothing more than a mound raw parts to be smoothed out before continuing.
-But to my overly act imagination, it was a wonderful mountain range (what is now the Lower Apertine Mountains) in a fantastic and ancient world.
-And so off my muse when creating all types of stories based upon my mountain range of parts.
+Would be nothing more than a mound of raw parts to be smoothed out before continuing.
+But to my overly active imagination, it was a wonderful mountain range (what is now the Lower Apertine Mountains) in a fantastic and ancient world.
+And so off my muse went creating all types of stories based upon my mountain range of parts.
 These daydreams served as the foundation of my Vision Dream Series.
 Weird…but true.

 In the Navy, you can sail the seven seas.
 In the Navy you can…